Look Out One Word Or Two

 Compound Nouns: The Meaning of "Lookout"

-1. A person who is watching for something: For example, "He served as the lookout for the bank robbers."
+1. A person who is watching for something: To give you an idea, "He served as the lookout for the bank robbers."

-2. A place from which someone keeps watch: For example, "The mountain peak provided an excellent lookout point."
+2. A place from which someone keeps watch: To give you an idea, "The mountain peak provided an excellent lookout point."

 The grammatical behavior of "lookout" is that of a noun.
 It can be singular or plural ("lookouts"), and it can be preceded by articles (a, an, the) or adjectives.
 Examples include: